 Ministry of Justice (MoJ) report: ‘Family Court Statistics Quarterly, England and Wales, Annual 2017 including October to December 2017,’ [29th March, 2018], gives the number of child-arrangement cases handled by the Family Courts of England and Wales at just under 51,000.
 Without even adding in the statistics from the Scottish Family Courts, we can see that more than half of all child arrangements following divorce or separation in the UK are nowadays handled by the Family Courts.
 What is more, it is intuitively obvious that Court Ordered Child Arrangements are proliferated by social networks, and influence the outcome of self-made child arrangements as well.
 We are therefore driven to admit that the Family Courts dominate the way child arrangements after divorce or separation are handled in the entire of the United Kingdom.

-A new approach is now needed.
-Winning a claim for compensation, for the harm done by inhumane and prejudicial Court orders, would not only recognize the wrong done to children and parent-victims of the Family Courts, a claim for compensation would shame and burden (by the potential volume of claimants) the UK State so as to make change inevitable – changes in court practices, laws, court rules or something else.
+A successful claim for compensation, in the European Court of Human Rights, by parent-victims of the Family Courts would not rest on the opinion of the mob led by feminists, but on the rule of morality.
+Winning a claim for the harm done by inhumane and prejudicial Family Court Orders would not only recognize the wrong done, a claim for compensation would shame and burden the UK so as to make change inevitable – change in court practices, laws, court rules or something else.

-The compensation case for non-resident parents deprived of all contact with their children, i.e. who received a ‘no contact order,’ is far easier to scope and explain as a special case.
-‘No contact’ orders, (when not backed by any criminal conviction relating to abuse in a family, or public law order, for child neglect), mean that the main, resident parent (usually the mother) is given State endorsement of their desire to prevent all physical contact of their child with the other parent (usually the father).
-This leads to the inevitable de-bonding of a child with the estranged parent – and nearly always for life – a punishment as severe, if not more so, than anything available from criminal courts.
-These extreme orders are both child arrangement orders and “punishment orders against an estranged parent,” no different in their consequential loss of a personal life than criminal convictions.
-It should also be noted that there is no UK Family Law Act that specifically details the amount, or percentage, of time a child should spend with each biological parent following divorce or separation under different circumstances.
+‘No/Indirect contact’ orders, (where there is no criminal conviction relating to abuse in a family, or public law order for child neglect), mean that the resident parent (usually the mother) is given State endorsement for their desire to prevent all physical contact of their child with the other parent (usually the father), often with no good reason.
+This leads to the inevitable de-bonding of a child with the estranged parent – and for life – a punishment as severe, if not more so, than anything available from the criminal courts

-This fund seeks to support legal action, as agreed by pre-appointed legal experts, that both compensates victims of the UK Family Courts, but also brings about much needed change, for the benefit of all, in a society that is inexorably turning away from outdated, religion-based, models of a family.
-It is hoped the Mother Centric child arrangement policy of the UK Family Courts will eventually be consigned alongside other similar atrocities such as: deporting children to the Colonies, or racial segregation of Aboriginal children from their parents, all of which were the result of judges adhering to a culturally-corrupted version of the Paramountcy Principle for the supposed “best interests of the child.”
+This fund seeks to support legal action, as agreed by pre-appointed legal experts, that both compensates victims of the UK Family Courts, but also brings about much needed change, for the benefit of all, in a society that is turning away from outdated, models of a family.
+It is hoped the Mother Centric child arrangement policy of the UK Family Courts will eventually be consigned alongside other similar atrocities such as: racial segregation of Aboriginal children from their parents, which, like the present-day treatment of non-resident parents in Family Courts, were the result of judges adhering to a corrupted version of the Paramountcy Principle for the supposed “best interests of the child.”